zalando-stups/put-it-to-rest/README.md

 # Put it to REST!

-Sprng Boot REST client auto configuration
+Spring Boot REST client auto configuration